High-Redshift Galaxy Candidates at $z = 9-10$ as Revealed by JWST Observations of WHL0137-08: Results and Discussion

-At higher redshifts $z \sim 9 - 13$, we expect steeper LF faint end slopes, increasing the advantage for lensing to reveal faint galaxies at these redshifts.
-In this dataset, the lensed field yielded 3 candidates, fewer than the 9 identified in the nearby blank field.
-There could be several reasons for this, including small number statistics.
-Also, only the lensed field had \HST\ coverage that might have helped rule out lower redshift interlopers.
-More detailed analysis injecting artificial sources and measuring completeness will be required of this and other fields to quantify the lensing advantage at $z \sim 9$ and higher redshifts.
+At $z \sim 8$, faint number counts in lensed fields should roughly match those in blank fields \citep[e.g.,][]{Coe15}, given the observed steep faint-end slope $\alpha \sim -2$ of the UV luminosity function (LF) \citep[e.g.,][]{Bradley2012b, Bouwens2022}.
+At higher redshifts $z \ga 9$, we expect steeper LF faint-end slopes, increasing the advantage for lensing to reveal faint galaxies at these redshifts.
+More detailed analyses injecting artificial sources and measuring completeness will be required of this and other fields to quantify the lensing advantage at $z \sim 9$ and higher redshifts.
 Confirmed suppression of lensed number counts could indicate LF faint-end slopes hovering around $\alpha \sim -2$ rather than steepening as expected from both simulations and trends at lower redshifts.
+However, we can draw no conclusions given the very small samples sizes presented in this paper.